TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

 These readings **do not reflect the true battery terminal voltage**.
 Direct measurement during charging shows that the *TP4054 charger* regulates the voltage safely, gradually rising until it reaches a constant *4.20V*.

 > [!IMPORTANT]
-> Set the *attenuation* for *GPIO34* to the maximum setting (*12dB*).
-Without this, the *ADC* will saturate and report incorrect values of around *1V*.
+> If you want to measure the battery voltage in your firmware, make sure you set the *attenuation* for *GPIO34* to the maximum setting (*12dB*).
+Without this, the *ADC* will saturate and cut off values at around *1V*.

 #### Voltage Spikes in Sensor Readings

 The *ESP32 ADCs* are known for limited precision.
 While the reported battery voltage is generally accurate, frequent *positive outliers* (spikes) occur.

 To address this, use a *quantile filter* with the *0.25 quantile* to smooth the values by cutting off spikes.

 Below is an example configuration for *GPIO34* as a battery voltage sensor in *ESPHome*, including outlier filtering: